Are you planning to accept Stripe payments on your Gravity Forms? If so, you’ll love today’s tutorial.

 Stripe is a popular payment processor, much like PayPal.
 The payment gateway is a robust and secure solution to accept one-time or recurring credit card payments on your site.

 Gravity Forms is the most potent form building plugin for WordPress so far.
 It offers you excellent features to create effective eCommerce forms for your website.
-And if you’d like to add essential tax fields, for example.

 If you want to add discounts, complex products, taxes, and proper order summaries, among other things, you’ll need Gravity Perks.